 A study of the behavior of non-rigid bodies when subjected to external tension, compression, bending, torsional loads or a combination of these loads.
-Development of mathematical expressions that relate external loads, member properties, and internal stresses, strains, and deflections.
+Development of mathematical expressions that relate to external loads, member properties, and internal stresses, strains, and deflections.
 Includes elastic and plastic stress theory, energy methods, generalized stress and strain relationships, and buckling theory.
-Prerequisites: Ma 124 and C or better in ME 201.
+Prerequisites: MA 124 and C or better in MA 124.